MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/call-center-challenges-how-unified-service-desk-can-help.md

 <a name="HowUSDHelps"></a>
 ## How does Unified Service Desk help?
- [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] provides a configurable framework for quickly building agent applications that provide “unified” access to customer information stored in the Microsoft Dataverse platform.
+ [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] provides a configurable framework for quickly building agent applications that provide “unified” access to customer information stored in Microsoft Dataverse.
 Some of the value propositions of [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] are:

 - **Empower agents with unified access to customer information**: [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] provides agents with a single service interface for accessing customer information in Dataverse, which helps them deliver fast and accurate customer service.